 This program is designed for those individuals with a history of long term unemployment or job-hopping, and minimal experience in the workforce.

 This model is successful as it addresses soft skills, resumes, credit, habits, beliefs, attitudes, and behaviors that can cripple an individual’s ability to move into a livable wage career.

 Connecting Henry utilizes CARES funds to help ease the financial hardship caused by the coronavirus.

-The assistance provided is available per the guidelines of Connecting Henry's grant contract for these funds within program guidelines.
+The assistance provided is available per the guidelines of Connecting Henry's grant contract for these funds.

 Please contact 770-288-6230 to learn more or find out if you are eligible.

 Individuals experiencing homelessness or fleeing domestic violence need access to a safe, clean place to sleep at night.
 Connecting Henry's Emergency Shelter provides temporary shelter and services designed to increase shelter clients’ stability.
 The Emergency Solution Grant (ESG) Program helps people quickly regain permanent housing stability after experiencing a housing crisis and/or homelessness.

 Connecting Henry is working in partnership with Haven House.
 Emergency Shelter services are offered to residents in Henry, Clayton, Spalding, and Fayette counties.
 Haven House assists residents in Henry, Butts, Jaspar, and Lamar counties.